ryoichikawai/geometry/topology/topology.md

 ```
 In summary, we define open interval first.
 Then, we define neighborhoods using the open interval.
 At the end, we showed the relation between open interval and neighborhood.
 This logical steps are important when we extend these mathematical concepts beyond $\mathbb{R}$.

 There is another approach in which we define neighborhoods first.
 Then, open interval is defined with neighborhoods.
-We call it the neighborhood-first-approach and the previouse approach the open-set-first approach.
+We call it the neighborhood-first-approach and the previous approach the open-set-first approach.
 In physics, the open-set-first approach is much more popular than the other and we as physicists follow this tradition.
-When we read litterature, in particular math books, we mjst be careful about these two approaches.
-WHen you mix  them, you can be trapped in circular arguments.
+When we read literature, in particular math books, we must be careful about these two approaches.
+When you mix  them, you can be trapped in circular arguments.
 For example, you will find the following definitions in literature.

 * A set $U$ is open if every point in $U$ has a neighborhood contained in $U$.
 * A set $N$ is a neighborhood of $x \in X$ if it contains an open set $U$ such that $U$ contains $x$.